facebookresearch/nougat/README.md

 pip install git+https://github.com/facebookresearch/nougat
 ```

+> Note, on Windows: If you want to utilize a GPU, make sure you first install the correct PyTorch version.
+Follow instructions [here](https://pytorch.org/get-started/locally/)

 There are extra dependencies if you want to call the model from an API or generate a dataset.
 Install via